adaorachi/ghEditor/README.md

 ### Why use SnipDown Editor?

-SnipDown is one of the first markdown editors to feature an all-in-one built-in autosaving, custom-designed-icons, code-highlighting, emoji-integrated, height-auto-grow, split-screen-preview and file upload and storage WYSIWYG-style.
-It is also designed to mimic Github markdown editor features and implements most Github flavoured markdown syntax and much more.
-In other words, SnipDown uses and produces almost all Github markdowns and their equivalent HTML markups and solves the problem of having a Github-flavored markdown editor embedded in your web application just by a simple installation, plus SnipDown can be rendered natively on more than one textarea container in a web page.
-Previews are rendered by Marked using GFM.
+SnipDown is one of the first markdown editors to implement an all-in-one built-in autosaving, custom-designed-icons, code-highlighting, emoji-integrated, height-auto-grow, split-screen-preview and file upload and storage WYSIWYG-style features.
+It is also designed to mimic [github.com](https://github.com) markdown editor features and implements most Github flavoured markdown syntax and much more.
+In other words, SnipDown uses and produces almost all Github markdowns and their equivalent HTML markups and solves the problem of having a Github-flavored markdown editor embedded in your web application just by a simple installation; plus SnipDown can be rendered natively on more than one textarea container in a web page.
+SnipDown Editor has been written using vanilla JavaScript, no additional frameworks required.

 ### Table of Contents